microsoft/vscode-docs/docs/remote/ssh.md

 Visual Studio Code uses [SSH configuration files](https://linux.die.net/man/5/ssh_config) and requires [SSH key based authentication](https://www.ssh.com/ssh/public-key-authentication) to connect to your host.
 If you do not have a host yet, you can create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server).

-> **Note:** See [System Requirements](#system-requirements) for information about supported SSH hosts.
-When using support for ARMv7l/ARMv8l `glibc` distributions in VS Code Insiders, note that some extensions installed on the remote host may not work due the use of x86 native code in the extension.
+> **Note:** When using ARMv7l / ARMv8l `glibc` SSH hosts, some extensions may not work due to x86 compiled native code inside the extension.
+See [system requirements](#system-requirements) for supported hosts.

 To get started, follow these steps: